Last updated 7th July, 2018

 “Yet again you have shown yourself to be unfit to live in a decent society.
 It is hard for me to convey the loathing and revulsion that ordinary people will feel for what you have done.” – Judge in Vicky Hamilton murder trial.

-Dinah McNicol was 18 years old and in August 1991 she was hitch-hiking back from a music festival when she disappeared.
+Dinah McNicol was 18-years-old and in August 1991 she was hitch-hiking back from a music festival when she disappeared.
 In 2007 a second body was found in the garden of the house in Margate which was confirmed to be Dinah McNicol.

 The post-mortem examination of both Vicky Hamilton and Dinah McNicol revealed traces of the drug amitriptyline, the same drug Tobin used in the attack on the two girls in 1993.

-In the continuing Operation Anagram investigation, police were particularly interested in Peter Tobin’s links to Glasgow and whether he could have been the killer who took three women’s lives in the 1960’s and who had been labelled Bible John.
+In the continuing Operation Anagram investigation, police were particularly interested in Peter Tobin’s links to Glasgow and whether he could have been the killer who took three women’s lives in the 1960’s and who had been labeled Bible John.

 Tobin has never been cooperative with police or criminologists looking into his case.
 He has reportedly bragged in prison that he has killed 48 people.
 He has refused most interviews and has not been forthcoming with police in information about his past and his movements over the years prior to the Angelika Kluk murder.

 Tobin, it was discovered, has a long history of violence against women.
 After his convictions, his ex-wife came forward to tell of being raped and stabbed by Tobin and being left for dead.
-This is man with little regard for women and a man who uses violence to achieve dominance and power.
+This is a man with little regard for women and a man who uses violence to achieve dominance and power.

-Evidence from the original Bible John murders was examined, however it was found not to be good enough quality for DNA samples to look for a match with Tobin.
+Evidence from the original Bible John murders was examined, however, it was found not to be good enough quality for DNA samples to look for a match with Tobin.
 These crimes were committed in the late 60’s in Scotland when procedures, processes and available resources were not as advanced as they are today.

 The sister of the final victim, Helen Puttock, is the only person to have met and had a good look at the man believed to be Bible John.
 Jean McLachan shared a taxi home with her sister and a man understood to be her sisters killer.
-She gave police a detailed description which led to the now so well-known artists impression of the Bible John killer.
+She gave police a detailed description which led to the now so well-known artist’s impression of the Bible John killer.

 In 2010, Patrica Chambers came forward to give evidence that she was attacked and raped in Glasgow in 1968 when she was 15 years old.
 Patrica Chambers met a man at the Barrowland Nightclub in Glasgow who introduced himself as Jim McLaughlin.
 She set up a date with him and believes he spiked her drink.
 She was dragged into an alleyway with her attacker screaming obscenities at her.